Soil Sample Collection

 All the soil analyses performed by Lanfax Laboratories are under the direction of a certified professional soil scientist.
 The analytical methods are the preferred Australian methods published in Rayment and Lyons (2011) Soil Chemical Methods -Australia

-Lanfax Laboratories undertakes the soil proficiency program managed by Australasian Soil and Plant Analysis Council for a wide range of soil tests.
+Lanfax Laboratories continually updates its methods and proficiency testing programs for a wide range of soil tests.
 That means you can have confidence that our professional services meet national standards of excellence.

 Lanfax Laboratories is an independent organisation whose aim is to provide cost effective and reliable soil and water analysis.